microsoft/clinical-self-verification/readme.md

 - `tests`: unit tests

 # Setup
-- clone and run `pip install -e .`, resulting in a package named `project_name` that can be imported
+- clone and run `pip install -e .`, resulting in a package named `clin` that can be imported
     - see `setup.py` for dependencies, not all are required
 - example run: run `python scripts/01_eval_models.py` (which calls `experiments/01_eval_model.py`) then view the results in `notebooks/01_eval_results.ipynb`
 - keep tests upated and run using `pytest`

 # Features
-- scripts sweep over hyperparameters using easy-to-specify python code
+- `scripts` sweep over hyperparameters using python code
 - experiments automatically cache runs that have already completed
     - caching uses the (**non-default**) arguments in the argparse namespace
 - notebooks can easily evaluate results aggregated over multiple experiments using pandas

-# Guidelines
+# General coding standards used
 - See some useful packages [here](https://csinva.io/blog/misc/ml_coding_tips)
 - Avoid notebooks whenever possible (ideally, only for analyzing results, making figures)
 - Paths should be specified relative to a file's location (e.g. `os.path.join(os.path.dirname(__file__), 'data')`)